PersistBench: When Should Long-Term Memories Be Forgotten by LLMs?: Benchmark Curation

 \subsubsection{Human Verification}

-All the samples in the benchmark were verified by 1 human annotator, sample was assigned randomly to an annotator from a set of 6 annotators.
+Each sample was randomly assigned to one of six annotators.
 Annotators were asked to flag samples containing unnatural wording and samples that undermined the spirit of the benchmark.
 Annotators were encouraged to err on the side of flagging.
 Flagged samples were directly discarded.